-The Department offers a broad array of French language, literature, and culture courses for several undergraduate degrees, including a French Major (B.A.), French as a Second Major, a French Major with Teaching Licensure, and a French Minor.
+The Department offers a broad array of French language, literature, and culture courses for several undergraduate degrees, including a French Major (BA), French as a Second Major, a French Major with Teaching Licensure, and a French Minor.
 All programs offer a variety of study abroad options, including a summer program in France.
-Our Graduate Programs offer a balanced course of study in French and Francophone literature, culture and language that provides excellent preparation for students who intend to pursue a Ph.D. or who wish to teach at community colleges or secondary levels.
-The graduate programs lead to a Master of Arts (M.A.) degree with a French and Francophone Studies Concentration, and to a Master's of Education degree in French (M.Ed.).
+Our Graduate Programs offer a balanced course of study in French and Francophone literature, culture and language that provides excellent preparation for students who intend to pursue a PhD or who wish to teach at community colleges or secondary levels.
+The graduate programs lead to a Master of Arts (MA) degree with a French and Francophone Studies Concentration, a Master of Arts in Teaching (MAT), and to a Master of Education degree in French (MEd).
 Late afternoon and evening classes are available to serve working professionals seeking to enhance their academic status or career opportunities.
 Part-time, as well as full-time students may receive daytime teaching or graduate assistantships in the Department.

 Students who want to improve their French or Spanish skills can take advantage of the opportunity to live in Phillips/Hawkins Hall.

 The Café Causette sponsor frequent activities.
 Students who participate in these activities meet others who are interested in learning about a different culture.